What is Vinyasa Yoga? A Beginner-Friendly Fast-Paced Flow

 • Savasana: Lie down on your back with your arms at your sides and your legs extended.
 Close your eyes and relax completely, allowing your body and mind to rest.

 These poses are just a starting point for your vinyasa yoga practice.
-As you become more comfortable with the basic posture, you can explore more advanced poses and sequences to challenge yourself and deepen your practice.
-Remember to always listen to your body and work at your own pace, and don’t be afraid to ask your teacher for modifications or variations to accommodate your needs.
+As you get more comfortable, explore advanced poses and sequences to challenge yourself and grow your practice.

 The Vinyasa Flow and Ashtanga Yoga